Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework

 \subsection{More details and benchmarking results}

-The results in Tab~\ref{tab:low} show that CoDi stands out for its robust $\beta$-recall.
+The results in Table~\ref{tab:low} show that CoDi stands out for its robust $\beta$-recall.
 However, this model tends to lag in $\alpha$-precision when compared to state-of-the-art results.
-On the other hand, TabDDPM and Tabsyn achieve the lowest single column density estimation and pair-wise correlations errors.
+On the other hand, TabDDPM and TabSyn achieve the lowest single column density estimation and pair-wise correlation errors.
 This suggests their ability to handle also the joint probability distributions between columns.
 Furthermore, STASY shows limitations in terms of single column density estimation task, having the highest error rates across all datasets and causal mechanisms.

-As for benchmarking on the causal skeleton and Markov equivalent class level, we use Fisher's Z-test and the kernel independence test for datasets with linear and nonlinear functional relationships respectively.
+As for benchmarking on the causal skeleton and Markov equivalent class level, we use Fisher's Z-test and the kernel independence test for datasets with linear and nonlinear functional relationships, respectively.
 Because it is not feasible to apply kernel independence tests to datasets with large sample sizes.
 Our experiments only include the results with small sample sizes, e.g., $1500$.
-Since such conditional independence tests are more reliable with larger sample sizes, the performance of baseline methods on the nonlinear datasets is less distinguishable and not as informative as the results on the linear datasets as shown in Tab. \ref{tab:causal_skeleton_full} and Tab. \ref{tab:dsep_full}.
-As for the causal direction level, we apply $3$ bivariate causal discovery methods, RECI~\citep{blobaum2018cause}, IGCI~\citep{janzing2012information}, and CDS~\citep{fonollosa2019conditional}.
+Since such conditional independence tests are more reliable with larger sample sizes, the performance of baseline methods on the nonlinear datasets is less distinguishable and not as informative as the results on the linear datasets as shown in Table~\ref{tab:causal_skeleton_full} and Table~\ref{tab:dsep_full}.
+As for the causal direction level, we apply three training-free bivariate causal discovery methods, RECI~\citep{blobaum2018cause}, IGCI~\citep{janzing2012information}, and CDS~\citep{fonollosa2019conditional}.
 We report the best of the three as the pairwise direction score in Table~\ref{tab:c_dir}.
 The aggregation reduces dependence on any single bivariate evaluator rather than implying one method dominates universally.